 These priorities are set by looking at local crime and incident data in conjunction with public consultation - see the survey below.

-The Adur & Worthing Safer Communities Partnership Plan is currently being rewritten for 2017.
+The Adur & Worthing Safer Communities Partnership Plan is currently being rewritten.